DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

   - 🔴**Tailoring**: refers to modifying the list of ✏️ security controls ✏️ within a baseline to align with the org's mission
     - includes the following activities:
       - identifying and designating common controls; specificaion of organization-defined parameters in the security controls via explicit assignment and selection statements
+      - Tailoring refers to modifying a list of security controls to align with the organization's mission.
       - applying scoping guidance/considerations
       - selecting/specifying compensating controls
       - assigning control values